 The good, the bad and the delicious…

-- Deer Calico Beans is low in saturated fat and really low in cholesterol and it’s high in dietary fiber and manganese.
+- Deer Calico Beans is high in dietary fiber and protein, potassium, and vitamin C.

-- This recipe might be too high in sodium and sugars for some that are on a very strict diet.
+- This recipe might be too high in cholesterol, sodium, and sugar.

 Deer Calico Beans Nutrition Facts